sileneundula/SlinkyRFCs/README.md

 **TheBorneoEcosystem** can be quite complicated and is divided into smaller pieces to make it easier to download pieces of the chain without having to download the entire chain.

 Workers and Services are employed to ensure tasks be done which may include **incentives**.
+There are many roles on the network.

+SumatraChains are added as well, which can differ from each other and act as a sidechain.
+Each representative can run their own services, chains, or other actions.

-#### LamentSearch
+#### LamentSearch For SlinkyNet

-An indexing mechanism that offers ways of customizing tags and keywords for finding data through a stricter search way that is efficient.
+A modular tagging system that offers ways of customizing tags and keywords for finding data through a stricter search way that is efficient.

+#### SlinkyStorage

+A storage system for data with many different node types.

 ## How It Works

-The simple idea of Slinky is that it is peer-to-peer at layer 1.
-It is designed as a new internet seperate from the other internet with special functions and custom protocols to make it easy for peers to interact with each other.
+Currently, it offers 4 base protocols for the slinkynetwork.
+These are:

+1. Relay
+2. Ping
+3. Discovery (KAD DHT)
+4. Identify

+Custom protocols are being implemented as well as an overlay network built on top of the network.

 ### How Peer Discovery Works

 **Peer Discovery** is done using the Kademelia DHT protocol to find peers.
 This offers a decentralized approach to finding nodes derived from their public key.
+You can use the **identify** protocol to broadcast your Peer ID into the DHT.

 **Cryptography Note:** It derives its keypair from ED25519, ECDSA, or SECP256k1, ED25519 being the default.
 It will also most likely support RSA.